damikanye/capstone-project/README.md

 There is a weak positive relationship between a countries GDP (per capita) and suicide rate the highest suicide rate ever recorded in a demographic (for 1 year) is 225 (per 100k population).
 There is an overrepresentation of men in suicide deaths at every level of analysis (globally, at a continent and country level).
 Globally, the male rate is ~3.5x higher.
 Africa has very few countries providing suicide data.

+Interesting to see that more suicides per 100k occur in older ages and decreases with age too.
+It's true for both female and males.
+This may be due to suicides diluting into a bigger population, makes sense because as people get older the more they die so there are few left to commit suicide.
+This, plus a tendency to commiting suicide, it reflects on the proportion.

 * <b>Loading the Dataset</b>: The dataset used is a collection of Suicide datasets and can be found [here](https://www.kaggle.com/russellyates88/suicide-rates-overview-1985-to-2016) – download it.
 Once you have downloaded the dataset, open your jupyter notebook and let’s get to work.
 Our first step is to load in the data using pandas read_csv function.

 ```python